-The upshot of this period of disconnect was I had a knee-high pile of stuff to trawl through when I eventually came back to civilisation, but thankfully a disciplined approach to hacking through my inbox got me back on track at work relatively quickly.
+The upshot of this period of disconnect was I had a knee-high pile of stuff to trawl through when I eventually came back to civilization, but thankfully a disciplined approach to hacking through my inbox got me back on track at work relatively quickly.
 The personal backlog took a little longer to clear as I worked my way through a gazillion WWDC post-match analyses – some were interesting, others not.

 What we have written

 With Bojan preparing for his imminent move to Chicago and my media blackout, it’s been a quiet week for Alpha Efficiency.
-Hopefully you saw my first post, A new kind of Alpha, which explains a little about who I am and why I’m posting on Alpha Efficiency.
+Hopefully, you saw my first post, A new kind of Alpha, which explains a little about who I am and why I’m posting on Alpha Efficiency.

 I also made a guest appearance on Steve Spring’s Productivity blog with my post Using a Productivity System to Make Your Life A Little Easier.
-The post is intended to be a primer for those who are still struggling with the basics of productvity.
+The post is intended to be a primer for those who are still struggling with the basics of productivity.

 What I found interesting this week